OAhlke1/Space-Jumper/README.md

 # Space-Jumper

-Space-Jumper is a Jump'n'run game in which you have to find 3 crystal-fragments to defeat the main boss.
+Space-Jumper is a Jump'n'run browser-game in which you have to find 3 crystal-fragments to defeat the main boss.

 ## Authors